 If you decide to make your own sanitizer or soap, you may consider making a fresh batch every month as it doesn’t contain preservatives, hence it won’t last long.
 Put a label with the date on it so you’ll remember when you made it; that’s why you only want to make 1 oz of this hand sanitizer so you’ll use it faster.
 Try it for yourself and your whole family as it's also safe for small children- everyone will love the scent and your soft hands will thank you for it- that's a promise!

 Be safe and stay healthy, and please share this article with all the people you love.
-They have the right to know the truth, plus sharing this with them it shows how much you truly care, especially at this time when the entire world is threatened by the Coronavirus outbreak.
+They have the right to know the truth, plus sharing this with them it shows how much you truly care, especially at this time when the entire world is affected by this pandemic.